 > Click here to see the Run Elevation Chart

-An Emergency Alert System has been implemented for the 2016 Panasonic NYC Triathlon.
+An Event Alert System has been implemented for the 2016 Panasonic NYC Triathlon.
 Flags will be positioned throughout the course to alert athletes of race conditions.
 On race day, please take note of the flags and heed the instructions associated with each color.

 Flags will be at the following locations: